Seednode/roulette/README.md

-      --admin-prefix string   string to prepend to administrative paths -a, --all                   enable all supported file types --audio                 enable support for audio files -b, --bind string           address to bind to (default "0.0.0.0") --case-sensitive        use case-sensitive matching for filters
+      --admin-prefix string   string to prepend to administrative paths -a, --all                   enable all supported file types --audio                 enable support for audio files
+      --binary-prefix         use IEC binary prefixes instead of SI decimal prefixes -b, --bind string           address to bind to (default "0.0.0.0") --case-sensitive        use case-sensitive matching for filters
       --code                  enable support for source code files